nathanl/persistentPanel/README.markdown

 animation, the toggler contents, etc - but do NOT want your panel to remember its state when the page is reloaded, it's easy: call
 $('#someElement').nonPersistentPanel();

+I don't expect anybody to install this script just to use nonPersistentPanel(); what it does could be accomplished with a pretty simple toggle function.
+But if you're already using persistentPanel, this lets your panels that don't need cookies use a shorter syntax that looks more like the ones that do.

+Under the hood, all it does is call persistentPanel() with its options, overriding the setCookie and getCookie functions to do nothing.